-It also doesn’t matter if you are visiting Yosemite in April or trying to fit a few hikes into a 2 day itinerary in fall.
+It is easy to fit a few hikes into a 2 day or three day itinerary winter, fall, spring or summer.
 Below you can find all the information you need to decide which hikes are best for you, what to pack and how to prepare for them.

 Easy Hikes in Yosemite